9 Best SoapUI Alternatives for API Testing in 2026

 Pros:

-Strong SOAP and WSDL support (the best in its class)
+Best-in-class SOAP and WSDL support

 Service virtualization for mocking dependencies